Carreau/phd-dissertation/parts/roleofactin.rst

     Polymerisation at the leading edge of the cell.
 NPF situated on the membrane of the cell localize the polymerisation.
 The lamellipodium will be characterized by a dendritic network formed by Arp2/3.
-Parallel actin structure can form a growing protrusion called filopodium.
+Parallel actin structures can form a growing protrusion called filopodium.
 Adapted form :cite:`Schafer2004`

 Lamellipodium based Motility